Skip to Content

 Staff Appreciation Luncheon

-Gladney’s Board of Directors hosted our annual Staff Appreciation Luncheon in October 2022.
-We were excited to recognize the achievement of our staff, as well as announce our 2022 Employee of the Year and Ruby Lee Piester Award winners.
+Gladney’s Board of Directors hosted our annual Staff Appreciation Luncheon in October 2023.
+We were excited to recognize the achievement of our staff, as well as announce our 2023 Employees of the Year and Ruby Lee Piester Award winners.
 The Ruby Lee Piester Award was created in 2016 to recognize an individual employee who has gone above and beyond in their role and exhibited exceptional customer service with their clients.

 Ruby Lee Piester